Gagravarr/AlfrescoDocumentChecksums/README.md

 ===========================

 This is an extension to Alfresco (both Repository and Share), which allows for the display of Checksums of your documents within Share.
+It performs on-the-fly checksum generation as required.
+(Pre-computation may be added later, but current testing shows on-the-fly is generally fast enough!)

-It supports optional pre-computation of checksums on the repository side, along with on-the-fly checksum generation as required.
-Within Share, the checksums are displayed on a new page, and there's control of what kinds of documents that's shown for.
+Within Share, the checksums *will soon be* displayed on a new page, or on the document details page on the right, and there's control of what kinds of documents that's shown for.

 This builds on existing Alfresco Checksum ideas, such as http://blog.productivist.com/generate-checksums-for-alfresco-content/ and